The ties may be innocuous, meaningful, or in some cases, may not exist at all. These diagrams are for your further research.

 Interestingly, I found several career listings in Bay, Arkansas, for mechanics to support nuclear weapons security missions.
 Even though the jobs are listed under Arkansas (not far from Jonesboro), it indicates applicants will be at the Naval Submarine Base Kings Bay, Georgia.
 The company behind the job listings does not appear to have any facilities in the Bay, Arkansas area.
 So why are the jobs listed geographically for the Ozark region?

-Consider this newspaper article from May of 1942:
+Consider the following newspaper article from May of 1942:

 In July 1951, Congress authorized the first nuclear submarine to be built.